Aggravated Assault with a Weapon

 - Not all weapons are considered to be deadly weapons.
 A quality defense attorney may be able to prove that the weapon used in the aggravated assault was not a deadly weapon

 If an individual is found guilty for the charge of aggravated assault they are subject to the following penalties:

 - Up to a 5 year prison sentence

 If an individual is found guilty for the charge of aggravated assault with a weapon the charges could be the following:

 - If a firearm is fired the mandatory sentence is 20 years

 - If someone is hurt or killed by the firearm then the defendant may be facing a life in prison

 A quality defense attorney will conduct an investigation of their own in order to explore the defenses that they may be able to put together for their client.
 Without the help of an attorney with experience, it is not likely a defendant is going to get favorable results in the court of law.
 The first course of action an attorney will attempt is to get the aggravated assault or aggravated assault charge dismissed.
-If they are not able to get the charges completely dismissed then attempts will be made to get the charges reduced.
+If they are not able to get the charges completely dismissed then attempts will be made to get the charges reduced to aggravated assault with serious bodily injury or a lesser crime.
 In the even that their clients are found guilty, actions will be taken to work with the prosecutor and judge in attempt to reduce the penalties that were handed down.

 Miami, Florida takes aggravated assault very seriously.
 Without the help of an experienced assault with weapon lawyer the defendant is most likely going to be facing penalties that will have a lasting effect on their life.